ZKNoxHQ/ETHDILITHIUM/doc/eip-mldsa.md

 ## 7. Test Cases

 A set of test vectors for verifying implementations is located in a separate file (to be provided for each opcode).
-For the NIST compliant version, KATS are reproduced.
+For the NIST compliant version, KATs are reproduced.

 ## 8. Reference Implementation